bhartl/citrine_challenge/README.md

 For the moment `R(N{Xi})` is drawn at random from `N({Xi})`, the length is controlled by the parameter `--n-correlated-samples` (int).
 `AdaptiveSampler` uses an *initialization* phase in which `n_correlated_samples` are not optimized for correlation minimization (this is before normalization can effectively be  applied).
 These samples are subsequently overwritten in a *de-correlation* phase.
 After that newly drawn samples are merely *appended* until convergence is reached: until `n_results` samples have been identified (this could be done more sophisticated in the future).

-The sampler is python module-based, one can also use the `citrine_challenge` module in python scripts:
+The sampler is python module based, one can also use the `citrine_challenge` module in python scripts:
 ```python
 from citrine_challenge import AdaptiveSampler as Sampler